ZationServer/zation-service-nodemailer/README.md

 ```

 ## Usage
-To use this service, you have to define it in the service configuration of your zation server.
+To use this service, you have to define it in the services configuration of your zation server.
-To do this, you use the default exported function that requires an instances argument.
+To do this, use the default exported function that requires an instances argument.
 In this argument, you can define different transport configurations linked to a name (instanceName).
 The transport options are the same as in the npm module [nodemailer](https://www.npmjs.com/package/nodemailer).
 If you only want to specify one transport or